 Have you heard about Intermittent Fasting?

-There is growing evidence that intermittent fasting contributes to better control of blood sugar and even possibly reversal of diabetes or diabetes prevention.
+There is growing evidence that intermittent fasting contributes to better control of blood sugar.

 It’s really incredible information.
 The above post has some information on how fasting can help with blood sugar issues.